 Thich Nhat Hanh

-Thich Nhat Hanh is a teacher, scholar, peace activist.
-Born in Vietnam in 1926 and ordained as monk at the age of 16, he devoted his life to humanitarian work, resolution of conflicts and dissemination of Buddhism.
-In 1982, he founded the Plum Village, a center for practicing mindfulness, located in France.
+Thich Nhat Hanh was a teacher, scholar, peace activist.
+Born in Vietnam in 1926 and ordained as monk at the age of 16, he has devoted his life to humanitarian work, resolution of conflicts and dissemination of Buddhism.
+In 1982, he has founded the Plum Village, a center for practicing mindfulness, located in France.